Duncan-tree-zhou/nano-pod/README.md

 After the `nano-pod-controller-manager` deployment is ready, the functionality of NanoPod is enabled.

-Then create namespace `nano-pod-test` for testing, and apply the following yaml to create a NanoPod:
+Then create namespace `nano-pod-test` for testing, and apply the following yaml to `nano-pod-test` namespace:

 ```yaml
 # my-nano-pod.yaml